Insurance for Individuals

 For example, if your area of cover is “Worldwide”, this means that your cover will be valid everywhere* in the world.
 If your area of cover is “Africa”, then your cover will be valid everywhere* in Africa.

 * Our policies don’t provide any cover or benefit for any business or activity to the extent that either the cover or benefit or the underlying business or activity would violate any applicable sanction law or regulations of the United Nations, the European Union or any other applicable economic or trade sanction law or regulations.
 The areas of cover are subject to your policy terms and conditions.

-Below you will find the definition related to “Health and wellbeing checks” that apply to our standard international healthcare plans – these may vary slightly depending on the plans you have, so please consult your Benefit Guide and Table of Benefits to confirm the definitions and exclusions available to you:
+Below you will find the definition related to “Cancer screening” that apply to our standard international healthcare plans – these may vary slightly depending on the plans you have, so please consult your Benefit Guide and Table of Benefits to confirm what you are covered for.

 - Annual pap smear